svenjarene-team/blog/content/english/_index.md

   - title: "About Svenja & René"
     image: "/images/svenja-rene-taj-mahal.jpg"
     image_credit: "Taj Mahal, India 🇮🇳"
-    content: "We are a dynamic duo with a shared love for technology.
-Svenja is currently studying Business Informatics at HTW Berlin, while René is a self-taught developer working on a Golang backend at Terramate.
-Together, we aim to make a significant impact in the field of computer science."
+    content: "Hello!
+We are Svenja and René, a humble developer couple with a shared love for technology.
+Svenja is studying Business Informatics at HTW Berlin, and René is a self-taught developer working on Golang backend systems at Terramate.
+Together, we strive to learn, grow, and contribute positively to the field of computer science."
     button:
       enable: true
       label: "Read Our Story"